Tuall/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. script that prints all possible combinations of two letters, except oo
 13. Floats
 14. script that converts a number from base 10 to base 16
+15. script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.